 The Domaine has since been taken over by the next generation Arnoux-Lachaux with Charles, the eldest son of Pascal and Florence, taking over management in 2015.

 Arnoux-Lachaux offers surprising value for the quality but this may be changing gradually as Charles develops his skills and obtains a more commercial following.
 It is well-known that he has been mentored by the infamous Lalou Bize-Leroy which I’m sure will encourage an interest amongst her followers.

 The change in management has created a sense of instability in style, not necessarily quality, which may make it harder to understand where these wines are going.
 The 2010 vintages listed below have now reached drinking age but are from before Charles’ time.
 With changes to both the growing and wine making techniques the wines are evolving and Charles seems determined to put his own stamp on this Domaine focusing on honing a more precise sense of terroir from the vineyards.
 Change can be positive though and a fresh pair of eyes on a well-established Domaine can produce insight others may have missed.
 A before and after tasting may be a worthwhile experiment.

-2010 was a very good vintage for red and a good vintage for white wines in Burgundy
+2012 was a very good but occasionally pathcy vintage for both red and white wines in Burgundy

 Other wines from Domaine Arnoux-Lachaux

 2011 Arnoux-Lachaux Latricieres-Chambertin: £675